spack/spack-tutorial/README.md

 7. Push changes to GitHub and active new tag/version on Read the Docs.
 8. Build new version on Read the Docs.

+## Updating the tutorial container

+The spack tutorial container is built from another [repository](https://github.com/spack/spack-tutorial-container) by an automated process.
+For instructions on how to create an updated version of the tutorial container, see these [instructions](https://github.com/spack/spack-tutorial-container/blob/master/UPDATING.md).
+For a general description of the automated process used to build the tutorial container, read the [description](https://github.com/spack/spack-tutorial-container/blob/master/DESCRIPTION.md).

 ## License

 Spack is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
 Users may choose either license, at their option.